Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

 How to Store Pumpkin Pie

 According to the USDA, all pies that contain eggs must be refrigerated.
-This includes our dear pumpkin pie.
+This includes our delicious pumpkin pie.

-Do not freeze the pie!
+Don’t try to freeze the leftovers!
 Because it contains milk and eggs, it won’t freeze well at all.
 Freezing will cause the custard filling to separate.

 More Pumpkin Recipes You’ll Love